Nooby/nooby.github.io/index.md

 __Head of Software Development__

-- Software Architecture (Cloud & Embedded) for the open Aircraft Platform AirStack.
+- Overseeing the Software Architecture (Cloud & Embedded) of the Open Aircraft Software Platform AirStack.
+- Ensuring Compliance with FAA and EASA Standards (DO-178C/ED-12C).
 - Leading and Mentoring of the development team.
-- Backend Development (microservices) to FAA and EASA airworthiness standards (DO-178C/ED-12C).
 - Requirements Engineering, API and Interface design.
+- Hands on Software Development with Go, C and Python.

 `08/2016 - 12/2017`